develancer/coulombo-lattice/README.md

-Coulombo (TB)
+Coulombo-Lattice
 ====

 ## What is it?

-Coulombo (TB) is a ready-to-use implementation for calculating Coulomb matrix elements for a given set of input wave-functions given in the form of LCAO (linear combination of atomic orbitals), typically resulting from the empirical tight binding approach.
+Coulombo-Lattice is a ready-to-use implementation for calculating Coulomb matrix elements for a given set of input wave-functions given in the form of LCAO (linear combination of atomic orbitals), typically resulting from the empirical tight binding approach.
 This implementation is build on top of the method